thorleifjacobsen/no.tjweb.opengarage/README.md

 - 1.1.1
     - Updated to use new garage door capability.
 All old flows should still work but I recommend you to replace all cards referencing garage door with the new ones.
     - Fixed the trigger "Vehicle state change" which never worked.
+    - Added new settings which syncronizes with OpenGarage settings (to adjust door status measurement, vehicle measurement, alarm time e.t.c.)
+    - Adjusted timings for when to poll status based on status updates + alarm time + given door opening time.
     - Cleaned up and published repo to github
     - Converted project to typescript
 - 1.0.2